21 Chester Place

 ————

 Although 21 Chester Place was only used in “The Addams Family” 1964-66 TV show’s first episode (Season 1/Episode 1), for exterior footage of the house in the opening scene, you can also see the house porte-cochère during the show intro that is played before each episode.
 During the second line of the theme song lyrics, “Mysterious and Spooky”, you can see the house porte-cochère in the background behind Gomez.
-The house was also used in publicity photos for the show with John Astin (Gomez), standing in front of the house in different spots and poses.
+The house was also used in publicity photos for the show with John Astin (Gomez), standing in different places in front of the house.

 Part of “The Addams Family” Show Intro, that shows the house Porte-cochère in the background behind Gomez.